 Guidelines for Sample Collection and Processing:

-- Collect blood into a plain red-top collection tube and refrigerate the specimen.
+- Collect blood into a plain red or white-top collection tube.

 - Allow blood adequate time to clot prior to centrifugation to ensure sufficient yield and avoid fibrin formation.

 - After centrifugation, transfer the serum into a vial suitable for shipping or frozen storage.
 Frozen sample storage is recommended unless samples are being shipped on the day taken.